Peter Swirski: Life and career

-Among other appointments, Peter Swirski was formerly a professor and research director at the Helsinki Iinstitute for Advanced Studies in Finland, Distinguished Professor of American Studies and Literature at Sun Yat-sen University, a n associate professor and director of american studies at HKU, an assistant professor and senior research associate at the University of Alberta, and an honorary professor in American literature at South China University of Technology.
+Among other appointments, Peter Swirski was formerly a professor and research director at the Helsinki Institute for Advanced Studies in Finland, Distinguished Professor of American Studies and Literature at Sun Yat-sen University, a n associate professor and director of american studies at HKU, an assistant professor and senior research associate at the University of Alberta, and an honorary professor in American literature at South China University of Technology.
 In the mid-1980s he worked for the United Nations High Commissioner for Refugees (UNHCR).
 He obtained his doctorate summa cum laude from McGill University in Montreal, in 1996.

 Swirski's 2005 study of American popular and "nobrow" cultures, From Lowbrow to Nobrow, was followed up by several other books on "nobrow" literature, culture, and other forms of "artertainment" (his coinage): American Crime Fiction (2016), a collection of critical essays When Highbrow Meets Lowbrow: Popular Culture and the Rise of Nobrow (2017), and The Art of Artertainment: Nobrow, American Style (2019).
 His book Ars Americana, Ars Politica (2010) received a positive review from the Financial Times.

 A number of his monographs, collections, as well as articles from the Times Literary Supplement to the MIT Technology Review and other venues deal with the analysis of the work of the writer and philosopher Stanislaw Lem.

 In 2012 Ars Americana was the subject of Professor Swirski's plenary lecture at UNE's Institute for Global Humanities alongside Noam Chomsky and other speakers.
 In the summer and fall of 2013, he was a speaker at the 4th Philippine Literary festival in Manila, and a BBC World Service panelist at the Hong Kong International Literary Festival.
 In March 2015, he was a keynoter at the Millennium International Documentary Film Festival in Brussels.
 In 2022 he was an invited speaker at the Santa Fe Institute's Interplanetary Project.